nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_onoff_srv.rst

 Generic OnOff: ``boolean``
     Generic boolean state representing an On/Off state.
-    Your application is expected to hold the state memory and provide access to the state through the :cpp:type:`bt_mesh_onoff_srv_handlers` handler structure.
+    Your application is expected to hold the state memory and provide access to the state through the :c:struct:`bt_mesh_onoff_srv_handlers` handler structure.

     Changes to the Generic OnOff state may include transition parameters.
     When transitioning to a new OnOff state: